 God is not willing that “any” should perish.
-It is not God’s desire that anyone to perish eternally.
-God is not only willing that none perish but also He is willing that they be saved.
-God will not save us against our will.
-God holds us responsible for all our choices.
-You can reject Christ if you want to do so.
-You will suffer the consequences if you do so.
+It is not God’s desire that anyone perish eternally.
+He is not only willing that none perish but also willing that they be saved.
+God will not protect people against their will.
+He holds them responsible for all their choices.
+A person can reject Christ if they want to do so.
+They will suffer the consequences if they do.

 1 Ti 2:3-4, “For this is good and acceptable in the sight of God our Savior, 4who desires all men to be saved and to come to the knowledge of the truth.”

 The word “willing” expresses a strong desire on God’s part.
-Everyone will not come to Christ but this is not due to God’s heart.
-The word “willing” is the stronger of the Greek terms for “will.”
+Everyone will not come to Christ, but this is not due to God’s heart.
+“Willing” is the stronger of the Greek terms for “will.”
 It carries the idea of a deliberate exercise of the will.
-God’s will has a predisposition that manifests itself in an intentional will.
+God’s will has a predisposition that manifests itself in an intentional choice.

-This term for “will” carries the idea of a plan.
-God’s will is deliberate and intelligent.
-It is God’s carefully thought out will that no one should perish (Jn 3:14-17;10:27,28).
-God is always willing to save but man is not always willing to be saved.
+This term for “will” also carries the idea of a plan.
+God’s will is both deliberate and intelligent.
+It is His carefully thought-out will that no one should perish (Jn 3:14-17;10:27-28).
+God is always willing to save, but man is not always ready to be saved.

 To “perish” is the opposite of being delivered from sin.
 Are you in the predicament of perishing right now?
 You may say that you do not “feel” like you are perishing.
-We may not “feel” like our teeth are decaying either.
-We may not feel like we are in the process of dying but we are dying little by little each day.
-We will never accept Christ until we see our need of a Savior.
+We may not “feel” like our teeth are decaying, either.
+We may not feel like we are in the process of dying, but we are dying little by little each day.
+We will never accept Christ until we see our need for a Savior.

 but that all should come to repentance

-Repentance is a change one’s way of life as the result of a complete change of thought and attitude with regard to sin and righteousness.
-The focal factor of repentance is not sorrow or contrition but on total change, both in thought and behavior with respect to how we think and act.
+Repentance is a change in one’s way of life as the result of a complete change of thought and attitude with regard to sin and righteousness.
+The focal factor of repentance is not sorrow or contrition but a sweeping change in thought and behavior concerning how we think and act.

 Repentance and faith are two sides of the same coin.
 In the process of believing, repentance takes place.
-When we believe in the person and work of Christ, our mind changes.
-Our life changes.
-A transformation takes place.
+When we believe in the person and work of Christ, our attitude changes.
+Our life changes for the better; a transformation takes place.

 Jesus died on the cross for everyone.

-Sin is not maladjustment of your genes.
-It is not a matter of sickness but a matter of sin.
-That is not very pretty or popular but it is biblical.
+Sin is not maladjustment of a person’s genes; it is not a consequence of sickness but a matter of sin.
+That is not very pretty or popular, but it is biblical.